microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-03.md

 * This is just an introductory level.
 Make participants understand the overall structure of each tool (Azure Monitor and Prometheus/Grafana), and some pros/cons of both of them.

 ## Solution Guide

+The script blocks below demonstrate how you can solve this challenge.
+They are not the only solutions.

+If the students deployed a private AKS cluster, the way they access and administer it is different than if it is not a private AKS cluster.
+Commands will need to be run remotely through a jumpbox.
+You will observe in the sample solution script blocks below that the commands for private/non-private cluster are encapsulated in if/then/else blocks.

 ```bash
 # Azure Monitor